mdjaffardjy/mdjaffardjy/README.md

 This investigation was conducted at several levels (reuse of steps, reuse of code, reuse of tools) by proposing similarity metrics and applying them to the corpus.
 The results can be found in [this repository](https://github.com/mdjaffardjy/Reuse_in_processes).

-During an internship I co-supervized, a similarity study on the
+During an internship I co-supervized, a [similarity study](https://github.com/mdjaffardjy/graph_parsing) focused on the structure of the workflows was also conducted on the graphs, using graph comparison algorithms such as graphmdl and gspan.

-TODO :
-- link to paper
-- link to thesis
-- add images